cloud-gov/product/OnboardingChecklist.md

 - [ ] Check out the [roadmap](https://18f.aha.io/published/068c364a0302b89521045f9fbd258374) to get a high-level view of recently-completed, in-progress, and upcoming features
 - [ ] Install the [ZenHub](https://zenhub.io) browser extension to enable you to see kanban boards, hierarchical issues, and burndown charts in GitHub
 - [ ] Read the [Delivery Process document](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md) to learn about how we work
-- [ ] Subscribe to [the cloud.gov team calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&ctz=America/Los_Angeles) (click the + in the bottom right) so you know when assorted team meetings are happening in the various streams
+- [ ] Subscribe to [the cloud.gov team calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&ctz=America/Los_Angeles) (click the + in the bottom right) so you know when assorted team meetings are happening in the various themes
 - [ ] Join [the cloud.gov support Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov-support), so you can see how we handle non-18F support and get visibility of technical discussions happening with outside groups
-- [ ] Figure out what streams you're likely to work in, and complete the checklist below that relates to it
+- [ ] Figure out what themes you're likely to work in, and complete the checklist below that relates to it
 - [ ] Once you've finished the remaining checklists below, make suggestions for steps that would have improved your onboarding experience as pull-requests on [the onboarding checklist template](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) used to make this issue

 ### Atlas-specific items